AgarwalManas/EMG-Signal-Interface-Game-/README.md

 If more details are required (such as project description) please email to - manas.agarwal@carleton.ca along with your reason.
 Partner's name: Arsalan Barolia

-For visual view, kindly watch Final EMG Signal Interface Game Demonstration at this following link: https://youtu.be/KecdZ1tpc-4
+For visual view, kindly watch "Final EMG Signal Interface Game Demonstration" at this following link: https://youtu.be/KecdZ1tpc-4

 ## Circuit Diagram
 ![Circuit Diagram](Circuit_diagram.jpg)